 02. Claim Files.
 All Idaho worker's compensation claim files shall be maintained within the state of Idaho in either hard copy or immediately accessible electronic format.
-Claim files shall include, but are not limited to: (3-23-22)
+Claim files shall include all documents relevant to the claim file:, but are not limited to:

-b.
-Copies of bills for medical care; (3-23-22) ---- ----------------------------------- ----------- c.
-Copy of lost-time computations, if applicable; (3-23-22)
+a.
+FROI and Claim for Benefits; (3-23-22) b.
+Copies of bills for medical care; (3-23-22)

-d.
-Correspondence reflecting reasons for any delays in payments, the resolution of such delays, and acceptance or denial of compensability; (3-23-22)

-e.
-Employer's return-to-work communications; and (3-23-22) ---- --- ----------- f.
+с.
+Copy of lost-time computations, if applicable; (3-23-22) d. acceptance or de Correspondence reflecting reasons for any delays in payments, the resolution on an initial of compensability; of such delays, and (3-23-22) e.
+Employer's return-to-work communications; and (3-23-22) f.
 Medical reports.
-(3-23-22)

-03. Correspondence.
-All original correspondence involving adjusting decisions regarding Idaho worker's compensation claims shall be authorized from and maintained at in-state offices.
+(3-23-22) 03. worker's compe Correspondence .
+All original correspondence involving adjusting decision station claims shall be authorized and accessible through electronic reproduction for 0 0 at an in-state off ices.
 (3-23-22)